tests-always-included/wick/doc/templates.md

 ### Shell (.sh, .bash)

-This is the only templating system that exists by default.
+This is the only template system that exists by default.
 It is assumed that the files are shell scripts and the stdout from the shell script will be the contents of the file that will be saved.
 If the shell script reports failure, the installation process is aborted.
 (See [Bash concepts] for stdout and failure.)

 The shell scripts can read from the environment or do anything that shell commands can normally do.